 By removing parts of these scripts (elements like tracking pixels etc.) you can significantly decrease load time.
 You can also ensure only what’s required appears in the browser window for users to see by minimising how much data they have to download.
 Saving bandwidth and energy!

 Using green hosting services

 Green coding could also mean choosing an eco-friendly web host.
 These hosts use renewable energy sources such as solar power which means less pollution and consequently lower CO² emissions from servers located there.
 As we’ve seen before, every little bit helps when it comes to green coding and climate change so by choosing green hosting services you’re helping contribute to a greener planet.

 These green coding practices help reduce the time it takes for a page to load and can make your website run smoother.
 Once you’ve greened up your site, you should be able to see improvements in how fast pages download as well as reduced server requests which will also allow you to cut down on carbon emissions.

 By green coding your site using sustainable development practices you’ll be able to reduce carbon emissions and help fight climate change!
 Additional advantages of green coding include:

 Improved page speed

 As green coding reduces server requests, it can increase page speed.
-This means users are able to access your content more quickly which will lead to an improved user experience and increased conversions!
+This means users are able to access your content more quickly.
+Which in return will lead to an improved user experience and increased conversions!